Git-PratikVyas/FastAPI-for-GenAI/5_ai-database-service/README.md

 - **Flexibility**: Enable features like user history, analytics, or caching.
 - **Real-World Use**: Power chatbots with conversation history or content generation platforms with audit trails.

-Ready to blend AI and databases?
-Let’s fire up the stove!

 ---